 Students will write a final research paper that builds on the themes of the course and applies key concepts and frameworks from the course material to a topic of their choosing.

-More information on writing assignments will be made available to students on the course OWL site.
+More information on writing assignments, including due dates, will be made available to students on the course OWL site.

 Statement on Plagiarism: